- Joined

 - For OpenCore, compress EFI/OC.

-- Do not include complete EFI folder.
+- Do not include the complete EFI folder.

 - Put all files in a folder with your name, compress files as Zip and attach files using site attachments only.